Brilliant-Labs/code.bl/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Passwords/2_Seq_to_Access/README.md

     In code environment looks like:
     ![ChooseRole](https://github.com/Brilliant-Labs/code.bl/blob/code_alpha/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Passwords/2_Seq_to_Access/ChooseRole.png?raw=true "Choose a Role")

-4. Select a device to be protected:
+3. Select a device to be protected:
     1 Heat Control ❄️
     2 Air Control  🌀
-    3 Lamp Cafe 💡🍮
+    3 Lamps Cafe 💡🍮
     4 Lamps Gym  💡🏃
     5 Internet     📶

 In code environment looks like:
     ![ChooseDevice](https://github.com/Brilliant-Labs/code.bl/blob/code_alpha/packaged/docs/static/mb/projects/bboard-tutorials-cyberville/Passwords/2_Seq_to_Access/ChooseDevice.png?raw=true "Choose a Role")

-5. Code the b.Board to do sequence to turn on the devices affected by the hacked, remembering that it is secret from your teacher and you have to get it.
+4. Code the b.Board to do sequence to turn on the devices affected by the hacked, remembering that it is secret from your teacher and you have to get it.

-6. Use a block *Send protection sequence* at the end to check if it is the right sequence defined by the teacher, have fan!
+5. Use a block *Send protection sequence* at the end to check if it is the right sequence defined by the teacher, have fan!

 ***